 For Germany is home to voracious beer consumers, of course, along with RED STONE CHAPEL and their looming début full-length album.
 Titled ‘Omega Boombox‘, it is set to arrive via Argonauta Records this Fall.
 October 25th to be exact and the anticipation for its arrival is growing.

-Nearly a decade in the making, the eight-song effort is empowered with southern-inspired stoner rock, and served with an excessively heavy amount of sludge and blues.
-Falling in place somewhere amid influences from early Clutch, Five Horse Johnson, and Scissorfight; RED STONE CHAPEL stand ready to bring their unique groove to the global masses, ready or not.
+Nearly a decade in the making, the eight-song effort is empowered with southern-inspired stoner rock and served with an excessively heavy amount of sludge and blues.
+Falling in place somewhere amid influences from early Clutch, Five Horse Johnson, and Scissorfight; RED STONE CHAPEL stands ready to bring their unique groove to the global masses, ready or not.

 The band comments: